JoramKeijser/elfn1_reconstruction/README.md

 The results of this step will be in a folder called `seed_to_ali`.
 Specifically have a look at the `05_clean-aligned-dataframe.csv` and `06_alignment.fasta` files.
 The former is the input for the next step, the latter can be viewed in an alignment viewer.

 ## Infer ancestral sequences
 Use the aligned sequences to infer the ancestral proteins.
-This is a computationally heavy step that I ran on a computing cluster with the following SLURM script:
+This is a computationally heavy step because it relies on bootstrapping.
+I ran the following SLURM batch script on a computing cluster:
 ```
 sbatch scripts/alignment_to_ancestors.sh
 ```